"To work with living mechanisms in a living body, we need living palpatory skills." Rollin Becker, D.O.

-The Craniosacral Approach for Animals
+Craniosacral Therapy for Animals

-The Craniosacral Approach for Animals was designed by Jim Green, based on the works of Drs.
-Still, Sutherland, Magoun and Upledger.
-In 1990, Jim was working with a client with low back pain.
-After benefitting from CST, the client asked if this might also help her dog who was suffering from a similar problem.
-After success with the dog and CST, Jim continued to work with many other animals, also showing similar beneficial results.
-There was no initial intention of developing or teaching a class on animals, which allowed Jim the freedom to develop his work with animals in a natural and organic fashion.
-In 1995, a facilitator at UI asked if Jim would put together a two-day Equine class for a friend in Ocala, FL.
+In 1995, a facilitator at the Upledger Institute (UI) asked if Jim would put together a two-day Equine class for a friend in Ocala, FL.
 The class went very well and Jim was soon contacted by an equine group in northern California with branches in Canada and England to teach a CST Animal class for them.
 As interest in the class grew, it was decided that a study guide would be needed, so Jim approached UI about their input and ideas for this new CST class and was told that the class was his and he could do with it as he wished.
 At this point in Jim's career, he had taught over 100 classes, both CST-1 and CST-2, was working with animals for the last 7 years, and had a wealth of ideas to draw from experientially.
 Jim built a repertoire of techniques that showed themselves over the years as being the most effective for use with animals and assembled them into the 4-day class which maximizes the full potential of the participants and the animals.
-Those with lesser understanding of CST usually take the CST-1 protocol and try to apply it directly to animals, which may in theory seem sound, but is not therapeutically the most skillful or effective means of achieving the greatest results for the animal or producing the broadest understanding for the therapist.

 Animals bring an unconditional love that helps to soothe people of the day-in, day-out stresses of life.
 Our animals become our family and just as we become stressed, so do our pets.
 In the equestrian field, we like to encourage both the rider and the horse to receive work.
 Considering how intimate the connection between horse and rider is and how one being affects the other, craniosacral therapy for both will enhance performance, health, and vitality.